boydcpeters/gridlib/docs/basics.fit.rst

         },
     }

+Now that the data is loaded in, you can decide whether you want to perform GRID fitting and/or multi-exponential fitting.
+However, before you do this you need to specify the fitting parameters.

 Parameters
 ----------

-Whether we want to perform GRID fitting or multi-exponential, we need to define the parameters used for the fitting procedure.
-The GRID fitting and multi-exponential fitting require some different variables.
+Both the GRID fitting and the multi-exponential fitting require the user to specify fitting parameters.
+Here we show the all the possible parameter options.
+Since GRID fitting and multi-exponential fitting require some different variables, we will first introduce the GRID parameters.

 GRID parameters
 ^^^^^^^^^^^^^^^
-Parameters need to be provided in a dictionary.
-There are two different ways we can perform the GRID fitting.
-Either use a grid as described in the paper, most often used, or we can fixate the decay-rates and only let the amplitudes of them vary.
+The fitting parameters need to be provided in a dictionary.
+There are two possible GRID fitting options:

+1. Define a fixed grid between a minimum and maximum decay-rate and perform the GRID fitting procedure *(original GRID paper method)*.

+2. Provide a set of decay-rates and perform the GRID fitting procedure *(newly added, not in original GRID paper)*.

-For the GRID fitting procedure as described in the paper, the following values need to be provided:
+For option 1, the GRID fitting procedure as described in the paper, the following parameter values need to be provided:

 * ``"k_min"``: (float) minimum decay-rate
 * ``"k_max"``: (float) maximum decay-rate
 * ``"N"``: (int) number of decay-rates of which the grid should consist
-* ``"scale"``: (str) scale of the created grid, two options:
+* ``"scale"``: (str) scale of the fixed grid, two options:

   * ``"log"``: logarithmic scale
   * ``"linear"``: linear scale

-* ``"reg_weight"``: (float) regularization weight, advised is **0.01**.
+* ``"reg_weight"``: (float) regularization weight, advised value is **0.01** *(as in the original paper)*
-* ``"fit_a"``: (bool) indicates whether the photobleaching number should be fitted, if set to ``False`` than a photobleaching number needs to be provided.
+* ``"fit_a"``: (bool) determines whether the :term:`photobleaching number` should be fitted:

+  * ``True``: photobleaching number is varied during the fitting
+  * ``False``: photobleaching number needs to be provided and is fixed during fitting

-* ``"a_fixed"``: (float) photobleaching number used during fitting if ``parameters["fit_a"] = False``
+* ``"a_fixed"``: (float) :term:`photobleaching number` used during fitting if

-For example:
+  ``parameters["fit_a"] = False``

+For example, if we would want to create a grid of :math:`200` decay-rates with a minimum decay-rate of :math:`10^{-3}\,\mathrm{s}^{-1}`, and a maximum decay-rate of :math:`10\,\mathrm{s}^{-1}` at a logarithmic scale and we would want the photobleaching number to be fitted as well then the parameter dictionary would look as follows:

 .. code-block:: python

     parameters = {
-        "k_min": 10 ** (-3),
+        "k_min": 10**(-3),
         "k_max": 10**1,
         "N": 200,
         "scale": "log",